Back to Blog

 "Convince me you're different."

-These are the questions that separate CS interviews from everyone else's.
-For general F1 questions asked to all students regardless of major, browse our 50+ F1 questions & answers.
+These aren't the generic "Why USA" questions everyone gets.
+These are the ones that separate CS interviews from everyone else's.
+For general F1 questions, browse our 50+ F1 questions & answers.

 About Your Program & Research